sanger-pathogens/qc_isolates/README.md

 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=000000&logo=docker)](https://www.docker.com/)
 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)

-NOTE: This README is currently in draft form - it is in the process of being adapted from the QC MAGs pipeline.

 QC Isolates is a nextflow pipeline that assesses the quality of Isolate Genomes.
 It is not suitable for Metagenome-Assembled Genomes (MAGs), for those the pipeline QC MAGs should instead be applied.
 These have been differentiated primarily to avoid running metagenomic decontamination on known isolates.